swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

 *Absolutely not!* Should you implement logic puzzles using core.logic?
 *Most definitely!* Importantly, you absolutely need to try both approaches in order to understand the tradeoffs.
-What bothered me about Mark's post was the abundance of claims with little evidence of core.logic experience.
+What bothered me about Mark's post was the abundance of opinions with little evidence of core.logic experience.

 You can see the entire solution for the puzzle